VMware Secrets Manager

 Situation Analysis

 VMware Secrets Manager creates and stores its root cryptographic material automatically during initialization.
-This is helpful because when VSecM Safe crashes or it is evicted, the root cryptographic material will be retained and you won’t have to manually unlock the system.
+This is helpful because when VSecM Safe crashes, or it is evicted, the root cryptographic material will be retained and you won’t have to manually unlock the system.

 However, there are situations where you might want to set the root cryptographic material externally.
 For example, you might want to set the root cryptographic material to a value that is known to you and your organization.
 Or you might want to set the root cryptographic material to a value that is known to a third-party service that you trust.
 Or, you might want to control the root cryptographic material due to regulatory requirements.